 In March 2022, Sika acquired Sable Marco Inc., a manufacturer of cementitious products and mortars in Canada.
 Headquartered in Pont Rouge, close to Québec City.
 The complementary acquisition will opens up new opportunities for Sika in the Eastern region of Canada and clearly improves Sika's access to the retail distribution channel.
-The acquired business generates annual sales of CHF 20 million.
+The acquired business generates annual sales of approx. CHF 20 million.

-In May 2022, Sika acquired United Gilsonite Laboratories in the United States, a well recognized manufacturer of products for consumer and DIY waterproofing applications.
+In May 2022, Sika acquired United Gilsonite Laboratories in the United States, a well-recognized manufacturer of products for consumer and DIY waterproofing applications.
 Their product portfolio is sold through the distribution channel and can be found in major retailers in the USA.
 The acquired business complements Sika's high value-added systems for concrete and masonry waterproofing and refurbishment.
-In 2021, it generated sales of CHF 65 million.
+In 2021, it generated sales of approx. CHF 65 million.

-For further information on the Issuer's acquisitions during the business year ended December 31, 2021 and during six-months period ended on June 30, 2022, refer to "Acquisitions 2021" in the notes to Sika's audited consolidated financial statements for the year ended December 31, 2021 respectively to "Acquisitions 2022" in the notes to Sika's interim consolidated financial statements for the six months ended June 30, 2022, both incorporated by reference into this Prospectus.
+For further information on the Issuer's acquisitions during the business year ended December 31, 2022, refer to "Acquisitions 2022" in the notes to Sika's audited consolidated financial statements for the year ended December 31, 2022, as incorporated by reference into this Prospectus.